0riion/task-manager-simple-api-gin/README.md

 - `common`: This package contains common functionality used throughout the application, such as configuration, database access, environment variables, and data models.

-- `tasks`: This package contains the code for managing tasks, including a controller and six sub-packages for creating, retrieving, updating, and deleting tasks.
+- `dates`: This package contains the code for managing dates, including a controller and six sub-packages for creating, retrieving, updating, and deleting dates.

 Overall, the project is organized in a modular and easy-to-follow structure.
 The Makefile provides a convenient way to build and run the application, while the pkg folder separates the code into reusable packages.